FreeWaveTechnologies/ZumIQ/samples/webcli/README.md

     python webcli_config.py
 ```

 The progam will simply run thorugh a list of demonstrations and print the output to the console.
-It can be run either on the ZumLink IPR from the developer environment, or from a remote computer, as long as the IP address of the device is routable.
+It can be run either directly in the ZumIQ developer environment, or from a remote computer, as long as the IP address of the device is routable.